SNodeC/snode.c/docs/logging/semantic-vlog-elimination-report.md

 Mangled commented-out migrated blocks were cleaned up or deleted.
 Stale collapsed example blocks in HTTP/JSON app sources were removed rather than kept as unreadable commented reference code.

+A final audit ensured that warn/error/critical diagnostics are not hidden behind Debug or Trace guards.
+The peer-certificate missing warning in `src/apps/http/model/servers.h` remains visible at warn level while detailed certificate inspection remains guarded by Debug.

 Concrete files affected by this follow-up:

 - `src/apps/echo/model/EchoSocketContext.cpp`